-Flags At Half Staff April 6 To Honor John Glenn, Funeral And Burial Private For Hero Astronaut’s Family
+Flags At Half Staff On April 6 To Honor John Glenn, Funeral And Burial Private For Hero Astronaut’s Family

 — Mike Massimino (@Astro_Mike) April 6, 2017

 That can-do spirit was eager to explore again before Glenn’s death.
 At 77-years-old, John Glenn defied death and broke another record, this time for becoming the oldest person in space.
-In 1998, Glenn joined the crew of the space shuttle, Discovery, and again returned to a parade along the Canyon of Heroes.
+In 1998, Glenn joined the crew of the space shuttle Discovery, and again returned to a parade along the Canyon of Heroes.

-Unlike the 1950s and 60s, when ticker tape parades drew hundreds of thousands to watch heroes of all kinds pass through on their way to City Hall, in the 1990s only “baseball and hockey players have been so honored.”
-John Glenn was one of only a handful of people to have two parades in their honor, joining aviator Amelia Earhart, and general and president, Dwight D. Eisenhower in that distinction.
+Unlike the 1950s and ’60s, when ticker tape parades drew hundreds of thousands to watch heroes of all kinds pass through on their way to city hall, in the 1990s only “baseball and hockey players have been so honored.”
+John Glenn was one of only a handful of people to have two parades in their honor, joining aviator Amelia Earhart, and general and president Dwight D. Eisenhower in that distinction.

 John Glenn an American hero. https://t.co/Xgm4mgtPUD